Operation Raise the Colours: Costs to councils

-Removing flags and repainting roundabouts has caused significant costs for local councils.
+Local councils choosing to remove flags and repaint roundabouts have incurred costs.
 A freedom of information request sent to 383 local councils revealed that £61,770 had been spent by 36 local authorities.
 Total countrywide cost could be higher, as the data shows 583 incidents of flag removals across 276 areas but just 36 councils recorded a cost to the work, suggesting many will have absorbed the costs into their budgets.
 The request showed that Yorkshire councils had spent more than £30,000 removing flags.

 North Somerset Council’s cabinet member for Highways told a council meeting in September that repainting road markings and taking down flags had to date cost the council £6,000, enough money to have filled 200 potholes.
 A Kent councillor cited more than £11,000 had been spent to remove flags in Medway.

 Nottinghamshire County Council, led by Reform UK, has spent £75,000 on Union flags to be put up across the county.
 Initially this will be 164 flags installed on roads running from Worksop to Ruddington.
 Opposition parties have criticised the move, saying the money could have been spent on other council services.